 A house right mural detail.
 Photo: Hala Pickford - 2010

 The house right mural numbers game.
 It's a Don Solosan photo that appeared on the LAHTF Facebook page, again with many comments.
 R1 = Wallace Reid is the faint face at the far left according to Annie Laskey.
-Tony Valdez takes exception to that guess and comments: "The information we gathered concerning R1 was based on conversations with movie historians, former UA theatre employees, and Heinsbergen crews that worked with José Rivas who actually painted the mural.
+The late Tony Valdez took exception to that guess and commented: "The information we gathered concerning R1 was based on conversations with movie historians, former UA theatre employees, and Heinsbergen crews that worked with José Rivas who actually painted the mural.
 They all said R1 represented William S. Hart.
 He was portrayed as a small, faded and shadowy figure to reflect his contentious relationship with UA after the release of his film 'Tumbleweeds.'"
-Thanks, Tony.
-In the 1990s he did extensive research for what the Los Angeles Conservancy was then calling their Broadway Theatres Walking Tour.
+In the 1990s Tony did extensive research for what the L.A.
+Conservancy's Broadway Theatres Walking Tour.

 R2 = Gloria Swanson, says Hillsman Wright.
 He's seconded by Jane Smith.
 R3 = Nobody, according to Hillsman.
 "It was originally painted as Wallace Beery, but after their divorce, Gloria didn't want him looking over her shoulder."
 R4 = Mary Pickford, suggests Hillsman.